 Does the Worker’s Managerial Skill Affect the Worker’s Opportunity for Profit or Loss?

 - If yes, the worker is more likely a contractor.
 Contractors manage their own businesses.
-Strong managerial sills are more likely to result in a profit; poor managerial skills are likely to result in a loss.
+Strong managerial skills are more likely to result in a profit; poor managerial skills are likely to result in a loss.
 Employees, on the other hand, make money either way.

 How Does the Worker’s Relative Investment Compare to the Employer’s Investment?